Looijenga's Conjecture via Integral-affine Geometry: Background

 \begin{definition} We call a surface $\mathcal{X}_0$ satisfying conditions i.-iv. a {\it Type III anticanonical pair} $(\mathcal{X}_0,D)$. \end{definition}

 Conditions i.-iv. are the only combinatorial conditions necessary to ensure that $\mathcal{X}_0$ smooths to an anticanonical pair $(Y,D)$ in a family $\mathcal{X}\rightarrow \Delta$.
-The remaining condition, $d$-semistability, is analytic: It is easy to show that any Type III anticanonical pair has a topologically trivial deformation to one which is $d$-semistable.
-Motivated by the result of \cite{fri} in the case of Type III K3 surfaces, \cite{fm} prove that a $d$-semistable Type III anticanonical pair $(\mathcal{X}_0,D)$ smooths to an anticanonical pair $(Y,D)$.
-By a result of Shepherd-Barron \cite{sb}, the union of the surfaces $V_i$ for $i>0$ can be contracted to a point, assuming we also contract the cycle $D'$ on $V_0$.
+The remaining condition, $d$-semistability, is analytic: Any Type III anticanonical pair has a topologically trivial deformation to one which is $d$-semistable by \cite{FM83}, Lemma 2.6.
+Motivated by the result of \cite{Fri83} in the case of Type III K3 surfaces, \cite{FM83} prove that a $d$-semistable Type III anticanonical pair $(\mathcal{X}_0,D)$ smooths to an anticanonical pair $(Y,D)$.
+By a result of Shepherd-Barron \cite{SB83}, the union of the surfaces $V_i$ for $i>0$ can be contracted to a point, assuming we also contract the cycle $D'$ on $V_0$.
 Thus, the existence of $(\mathcal{X}_0,D)$ implies that $D'$ is smoothable.
-Hence, the main theorem of \cite{fm}:
+Hence, the Friedman-Miranda criterion \cite{FM83}:

 \begin{theorem} The cusp singularity associated to $D'$ is smoothable if and only if there exists a Type III anticanonical pair $(\mathcal{X}_0,D)$. \end{theorem}

 \begin{notation} To simplify the notation, we will henceforth suppress the tildes on $(\tilde{V}_i,\tilde{D}_i)$ so that $(V_i,D_i)$ denotes a smooth anticanonical pair.
 In addition, we introduce the convention so that $D_{ij}$ always denotes a curve on the smooth surface $V_i$.
 Then $D_{ij}$ and $D_{ji}$ have equal image in $\mathcal{X}_0$ but may not be isomorphic.
 In fact, the image of $D_{ij}$ in $\mathcal{X}_0$ is nodal if and only if exactly one of $D_{ij}$ or $D_{ji}$ is nodal.
 We define Then, the triple point formula states that $d_{ij}+d_{ji}=2$ in all cases. \end{notation}